-With 35 minutes left for the markets to close, it is only logical to expect the volumes to increase (of course assuming traders continue to trade the stock for the rest of the day).
-In fact here is another screen shot taken at 3:30 PM for the same set of stocks with volume highlighted.
+With 35 minutes left for the markets to close, it is only logical to expect the volumes to increase (assuming traders continue to trade the stock for the rest of the day).
+In fact here is another screenshot taken at 3:30 PM for the same set of stocks with volume highlighted.

 12.1 – The volume trend table

 Volume information on its own is quite useless.
-For example, we know that the volumes on Cummins India is 13,49,736 shares.
+For example, we know that the volumes on Cummins India are 13,49,736 shares.
 So how useful is this information when read in isolation?
 If you think about it, it has no merit and hence would actually mean nothing.
-However when you associate today’s volume information with the preceding price and volume trend, then volume information becomes lot more meaningful.
+However, when you associate today’s volume information with the preceding price and volume trend, volume information becomes more meaningful.